HandMadeSoftwareDevelopment/TerraNecessities/Ideas.md

 - Pottery Exhaust (requires for pottery furnace)
 - Chiseled Cauldron (requires metal chisel, allows you to make soups as long as there is a campfire below)
 - Makeshift bed (uses thatch blocks)
+- Sieve (allows you to sift through gravel and sand for possible materials)
 ### Glass
 - Glass Jar***
 - Glass Vial***